Simulation of Active Soft Nets for Capture of Space Debris: Material and Methods

 \subsection{Physics Simulator}

 MuJoCo itself is used to simulate Envisat and the soft net.
-The net is modeled as $N \times M$ point masses connected in a grid-like fashion.
-The specific dynamics used for the connections are implemented with three different methods: Inextensible edges, Shell, and Saint-Venant solid.
+The specific dynamics used for the connections are implemented with three different methods, as to be able to represent three different continuous materials: Inextensible edges, Shell, and Saint-Venant solid.
 In Inextensible edges, the distance between connected nodes is fixed, but the nodes can act as pivots, achieving large bending behavior.
 Shell is similar to the previous case but with a user-defined bending stiffness that limits the local bending radius, achieved with the Shell plug-in.
 Conversely, Saint-Venant models the net as a Saint-Venant solid thanks to the Elasticity plug-in, based on user-defined values of Young's Modulus, Poisson ratio, and damping.
 These three different models are used to simulate different mechanical behaviors.
 Depending on the material used in the real scenario, the net can be simulated as extensible, inextensible, but infinitely flexible, or just flexible.
 Additional user inputs that can be used to tune the simulation are the 3D object used as debris, its initial velocity, and the relative initial position and velocity of the net.

+Contact interactions between the net and Envisat, and self-contact of the net are modeled using MuJoCo’s default constraint-based contact formulation.
+Each contact is represented by a three-dimensional constraint, consisting of one normal non-penetration constraint and two tangential constraints spanning the contact plane.
+Normal forces are enforced as unilateral constraints with compliant regularization, while tangential forces implement a velocity-level approximation of Coulomb friction.
+Contact forces arise as Lagrange multipliers and are solved implicitly within a unified constrained optimization problem at each simulation step, together with joint and actuation constraints, enabling stable resolution of multiple simultaneous and persistent contacts.